Dev-0j/School-Projects/Python/README.md

-# Text Based Game
+# Python Projects

+This folder contains Python projects completed as part of my coursework and personal learning.

-## Description
+## Projects

+### TextBasedGame
-This is a simple text-based adventure game built in Python.
+A simple text-based adventure game built in Python that includes room navigation and item collection.

+(More projects will be added here)

-## Features
+## Skills Used
-- Player movement between rooms
-- Item collection
-- Basic game logic

-## How to Run
-1. Install Python
+- Python fundamentals
-2. Run:
-   python TextBasedGame.py

-## What I Learned
-- Working with loops and conditionals
+- Loops and conditionals
-- Structuring a simple game
-- Handling user input
+- User input handling
+- Basic program structure

+## Notes
+Each project has its own folder or file with details on how to run it.